DomBabic/DomBabic/README.md

 ### Hello, I am Dominik👋

-I am an iOS developer with a track record dating back to 2017, Specialized in creating applications with sleek and user-friendly interfaces.
+I am an iOS developer with a track record dating back to 2017, specialized in creating applications with sleek and user-friendly interfaces.
 Deeply passionate about Swift, consistently exploring new opportunities to broaden expertise within the iOS platform.

 ### Projects I worked on